felipehuerta17/reactingTutorial/tutorial-reactingtwophaseeulerfoam-closedTankEvaporation.md

 ## Geometry

 The geometry for this tutorial consists of a 2D cylinder.
-The mesh consists on a *wedge*.
+In OpenFOAM, 2D axisymmetrical cylinders are modelled as wedges.
+The mesh was created with gmsh.